techidaily/site-games-able/source/_posts/disabling-device-lockup-the-solution-for-error-0x887a0006.md

  Disabling Timeout Detection and Recovery is another potential 0x887A0006 error fix some players have confirmed works.
 Time Detection and Recovery is a Windows feature that resets an unresponsive graphics driver.
 You can disable that feature by editing the**GraphicsDrivers** registry key in the following steps:

-1. Launch Windows’ Registry Editor app (check out our guide on[how to open Regedit](https://www.makeuseof.com/windows-11-open-registry-editor/) for further instructions.)
+1. Launch Windows’ Registry Editor app (check out our guide on [how to open Regedit](https://www.makeuseof.com/windows-11-open-registry-editor/) for further instructions.)
 2. Navigate to this**GraphicsDrivers** registry key location by entering the following path in the address bar:
 `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\GraphicsDrivers`
 3. Right-click GraphicsDrivers and select that key’s**New** \>**DWORD (32-bit) Value** options.